Dr. Jack Farr, OrthoIndy cartilage restoration surgeon, answers common questions about cartilage restoration.

 What is the benefit of cartilage restoration surgery?

 A. The number one is goal is to decrease pain and improve function.
 It is our hope that cartilage restoration may delay joint replacement surgery, especially in young patients.

-A. Most cartilage procedures require a period of limited weight bearing to allow early healing.
-Range of motion is encouraged from the start.
+A. Most cartilage procedures require a period of limited weight-bearing to allow early healing.
+The range of motion is encouraged from the start.
 Most patients are able to perform a home exercise program often with the oversight of a physical therapist.
 Depending on the type of restoration, the improvements may be seen as early as a few months (osteochondral autograft) to many months for larger lesions treated with cell therapy (ACI).

 Schedule an appointment